 UC Berkeley BWRC is at the forefront of wireless research.
 The team designs and implements highly-integrated mm-wave transceivers using conventional silicon technology.
 The PeakViewTM suite is a part of the EDA tool flow that provides mm-wave passive device and interconnect EM analysis on foundry PDKs.

-The High Speed Electronics Laboratory is currrently working on the projects on Terahertz (300-600GHz) CMOS Circuits and System-on-Chip including frequency synthesizer, radiator, spectrometer for communication, radar and imaging system applications, CMOS System-on-chip for satellite, space science and astrophysics instrumentation applications, etc. Peakview is an essential part of the EM synthesis, optimization and simulation toolset for mmwave/Terahertz design and research.
+The High Speed Electronics Laboratory is currently working on the projects on Terahertz (300-600GHz) CMOS Circuits and System-on-Chip including frequency synthesizer, radiator, spectrometer for communication, radar and imaging system applications, CMOS System-on-chip for satellite, space science and astrophysics instrumentation applications, etc. PeakView is an essential part of the EM synthesis, optimization and simulation toolset for mmWave/Terahertz design and research.

-PeakViewTM is used to investigate building blocks and peripheral circuits for 60GHz transceiver projects at Shanghai Jiao Tong University.
+PeakViewTM is used to investigate building blocks and peripheral circuits for 60GHz transceiver projects at Shanghai Jiao Tong University, China.
 Major application areas of our tools are 60GHz transmission lines, inductors, low-voltage, low-power VCOs, LNAs and PCB design for high speed IO.